 Have a designated meeting place away from your home in the event of a disaster in your area.

 Store your important documents and items in a fire resistant container.
-Make copies of special photos and leave with a relative or friend.
+You could also make copies of special documents and photos and leave with a relative or friend.

 Dial 911 to report your fire before trying to fight it yourself.
 Never attempt to fight a structure fire unless